tinxx/MiThermometer2MQTT/README.md

 ## Configuration

+### Builtin LED

+I found the LED to be connected to a variety of different pins on different ESP32 boards I own.
+To make the LED work on your specific board set `#define LED_BUILTIN` to the correct value.
+It might be one of the following:

+- ESP-WROOM-32 development board: `2`
+- WEMOS LoLin32 development board: `5`
+- ESP32 NodeMCU development board: `22`

+### Wifi

 To configure Wifi SSID/Password and MQTT server/login/topic just edit `secrets.h` before compilation.
 (The file is marked so that it will not show up as changed in git so that you don't accidentally check in your credentials.)

+### MQTT

 The configured `MQTT_TOPIC` will be used as prefix and will be prefixed to the device id (MAC address) that is the first part of the [custom advertising format](https://github.com/atc1441/ATC_MiThermometer#advertising-format-of-the-custom-firmware).
 Say the configured `MQTT_TOPIC` is `bluetooth/sensors` and your device id is `00:11:22:33:44:55` then the resulting topic for this device will be `bluetooth/sensors/001122334455`.